puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 - The non-root agent node should not receive the “pe-mcollective” class.
 You can check the console to ensure that `nonrootuser` is part of the `no mcollective` group.

 ![non-root node not in mcollective group][nonroot_no_mco_group]

-[TODO:Other tests a user should run to verify?

 - Non-privileged users should be able to collect facts existing facts by running `facter` on agents, and they should be able to define new, external Facter facts.